Annoooland brings the world a little closer

 heavy patibulum3 of the cross was tied across His shoulders.
 The procession of the

-condemned Christ, two thieves, and the execution detail of Roman
+condemned Christ, two thieves, and the execution detail of Roman soldiers headed

 by a centurion began its slow journey along the route